clausnz/php-helpers/README.md

 ### isDesktop

-Determes if the current user agent is a desktop computer.
+Determes if the current visitor uses a desktop computer.

 ```php
 Dev::isDesktop(  ): boolean